 ■ NOTE: Check that all control levers move freely.
-Make sure that the footrest, shift lever, and rear foot brake are free of ice and snow.
+Make sure that the footrest, shift lever, and brake pedal are free of ice and snow.

 For your personal safety, it is very important to wear the type and amount of cold-weather clothing according to the coldest anticipated temperatures.